EsraaSolimanMubarak/DEPI-Graduation-Project/README.md

 2. **Centralized Management:** Simplified user and system access.
 3. **Task Automation:** Improved efficiency using scripts for routine IT processes.
 4. **Enhanced Security:** Deployed SSL/TLS, data backups, and firewalls to secure the infrastructure.
+5. **Unified Communication:** Established Slack as the main collaboration hub.
+6. **Remote Access:** Enabled secure remote connections using OpenVPN.
-5. **Disaster Recovery:** Created a comprehensive plan to minimize downtime.
+7. **Disaster Recovery:** Created a comprehensive plan to minimize downtime.

 ---